milesroberts-123/poolseq-kmers/README.md

 Author: Miles Roberts

-Simulation workflow to investigate the utility of k-mers, het-mers, and k-unitigs for pool-seq data analysis
+Simulation workflow to investigate the utility of k-mers, het-mers, and k-unitigs for pool-seq data analysis built with snakemake (v 7.25.0)

+## Table of Contents

 ## Inputs